Ntchinda-Giscard/Trigger-word-detection/README.md

 Let's get started!

 ## Trigger Word Detection

-Welcome to the second and last programming assignment of Week 3!

-In this week's videos, you learned about applying deep learning to speech recognition.
-In this assignment, you will construct a speech dataset and implement an algorithm for trigger word detection (sometimes also called keyword detection, or wake word detection).
+We will construct a speech dataset and implement an algorithm for trigger word detection (sometimes also called keyword detection, or wake word detection).

 * Trigger word detection is the technology that allows devices like Amazon Alexa, Google Home, Apple Siri, and Baidu DuerOS to wake up upon hearing a certain word.
 * For this exercise, our trigger word will be "activate".
 Every time it hears you say "activate", it will make a "chiming" sound.